How To Make Date Syrup

 Health food proponents prefer raw date syrup, which is made by simply soaking and puréeing whole dates.
 Because this form of “date syrup” still contains the fiber from the fruit, it imparts some texture to baked goods and drinks.
 You can use the ratio below to try this, but you won’t get the same syrupy texture of the cooked syrup.

-How To Make Date Syrup
+Date Syrup Recipe

 If you already use maple syrup or honey as a sweetener instead of refined white or brown sugar, it’s time to add date syrup to the list as well.